This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Abuse of dominant position

-In Canada, a dominant position is not in itself illegal.
-Abuse of a dominant position by resorting to anti-competitive acts in a market can, however, give rise to an order by the Tribunal if such abuse results in substantial restriction of competition.
-In addition to an order to discontinue the abuse or take other steps to overcome the effects of the anti-competitive practice, the recent amendments to the Act provide that corporations found to be abusing their dominant position may be liable to an order to pay an administrative monetary penalty (AMP) of up to C$10 million for the first finding of abuse of dominance and of up to C$15 million for each subsequent finding.
+In Canada, a dominant position is not in itself a contravention of the Act.
+However, where the Tribunal finds that a person who substantially or completely controls a class of business has engaged in a practice of anti-competitive acts with the effect of substantially preventing or lessening of competition, it may make an order prohibiting the person from engaging in that practice.
+In addition to an order to discontinue the abuse or take other steps to overcome the effects of the anti-competitive practice, the recent amendments to the Act provide that corporations found to be abusing their dominant position may be liable to pay an administrative monetary penalty (AMP) of up to C$10 million for the first finding of abuse of dominance and of up to C$15 million for each subsequent finding.

-In order for the Tribunal to issue an order in respect of abuse of dominance there are essentially three conditions that must be met:
+In order for the Tribunal to issue an order in respect of abuse of dominance three conditions that must be met:

-The existence of a monopoly is not a prerequisite to establishing dominance, but there should be a relatively high market share allowing the firm (or firms) in question to substantially dictate market conditions and exclude competitors.
-The commissioner has indicated in the Enforcement Guidelines on the Abuse of Dominance Provisions that the Bureau’s general approach in evaluating allegations of abuse of dominance is as follows.
-A market share of 35 per cent or more will generally prompt further examination.
-In the case of a group of firms alleged to be jointly dominant, a combined market share equal to or exceeding 60 per cent will generally prompt further examination.
+The existence of a monopoly is not a prerequisite to establishing dominance, but there must be a relatively high market share allowing the firm (or firms) in question to exercise 'market power' or substantially dictate market conditions and exclude competitors.
+The Bureau released new draft Enforcement Guidelines on the Abuse of Dominance Provisions in January 2009 to update the 2001 guidelines which set out the Bureau's general approach in evaluating allegations of abuse of dominance.
+The draft guidelines maintain the current 35 per cent market share safe harbour and increase the joint market share safe harbour from 60 to 65 per cent.
+The draft guidelines also provide additional guidance on the Bureau's approach to the role of intent and valid business justifications.

 The Act includes a non-exhaustive list of acts that could constitute anti-competitive acts that may result in an abuse of a dominant position.
 These include: a vertically integrated supplier charging more advantageous prices to its own retailing divisions; selling at prices lower than the acquisition cost; inducing a supplier to refrain from selling to competitors; acquisition in advance of scarce resources.
 What characterises an anti-competitive act is that it is adopted with a predatory or exclusionary intent.